top of page

 Nakikisilong: A Mangrove Tale Wins Recognition at the 2025 Severino Reyes Awards

-Written by a young author whose roots run deep in environmental storytelling, and brought to life through the heartfelt illustrations of Richard Red Elli, Nakikisilong invites readers—both young and old—to take shelter in the quiet wisdom of nature.
+We are proud to share that Nakikisilong, one of our beloved children’s storybooks, has received the 2025 Severino Reyes Awards as Best Story Book.
+This is a significant national recognition awarded by the Philippine Board on Books for Young People (PBBY).
+Written by a young author with a deep appreciation for environmental storytelling, and brought to life through the heartfelt illustrations of Richard Red Elli, Nakikisilong invites readers—both young and old—to take shelter in the quiet wisdom of nature.

 A Story Beneath the Leaves